Smiling couple in a red car showing a phone with auto insurance quote options, with a mother and daughter walking near the beach in the background.

 Loya Full Coverage Insurance: What It Includes and When It Makes Sense

-A full coverage auto insurance policy is usually understood as a policy that includes liability, collision, and comprehensive coverage.
-For drivers comparing Loya Insurance options, full coverage can be useful when the vehicle is financed, leased, newer, expensive to repair, or essential for work and daily life.
+A full coverage auto insurance policy is usually understood as liability coverage plus collision and comprehensive coverage.
+For drivers comparing Loya Insurance options, full coverage may be useful when the vehicle is financed, leased, newer, expensive to repair or essential for work and daily life.

-Fred Loya’s official coverage page lists liability, comprehensive, collision, medical payments, rental reimbursement, and roadside assistance among available coverage types [1].
-NAIC explains that if you have an auto loan, your lender may require both comprehensive and collision coverage, and III notes that liability insurance does not cover damage to your own car [2] [3].
+Fred Loya’s official coverage page lists liability, comprehensive, collision, medical coverage, uninsured motorist coverage, roadside assistance and rental reimbursement among coverage types or additional options [1].
+NAIC explains that financed vehicles may require comprehensive and collision coverage, and III explains that liability insurance does not pay to repair your own car after a crash you cause [2] [3].

-Full coverage rule “Full coverage” usually means broader protection, not protection against every possible loss.
+Full coverage reminder “Full coverage” usually means broader protection, not protection against every possible loss.

 Liability Helps pay others when you cause covered injuries or property damage.